rhobs/handbook/content/Services/RHOBS/rules-and-alerting.md

 curl http://localhost:8080/api/metrics/v1/rhobs/api/v1/rules/raw
 ```

-Note that in the response a `tenant_id` label was added.
+Note that in the response a `tenant_id` label for the particular tenant was added automatically.
 Since Rules/Observatorium API is tenant-aware, this extra validation step is also performed.
+Also, in the case of Rules expressions, the `tenant_id` labels are injected into the PromQL query, which ensures that only data from a specific tenant is selected during evaluation.

 ### How to update and delete an alerting rule